avinash201199/InterviewExperience/Wipro_Interview_Experience/Wipro elite interview experience2021.md

 Any preferred location ?
 I answered any location will work for me.<br>
 At last he asked me do you have any question ?
 I asked about the working environment at wipro , he answered and then we disconnected for further process.<br>

-You have to be confident while speacking so prepare your intro and practice it many times infront of mirror unless you are fluent.<br>
+You have to be confident while speacking so prepare your intro and practice it many times infront of mirror unless you are fluent.<br><br>
-He didn't asked many technical question but you have to be prepared with the basic concept of OOPs ,dbms , networking,software engineering ,java, pyhton and c.
+He didn't asked many technical question but you have to be prepared with the basic concept of OOPs ,dbms , networking,software engineering ,java, pyhton and C.
+I have collected the resources for placment preparation check it out.

 <hr>